Quantum Volume for Photonic Quantum Processors

 In what follows, we discuss the effective error models.
-Same as before, there are two instances where errors may occur: during the preparation and the measurement.
-Two types of errors may in turn occur during the cluster state preparation: First is in generating GKP qubits, and second is after applying each $\cz{}$ gate.
+Same as before, there are two instances where errors may happen: during the preparation and the measurement.
+Two types of errors may in turn occur during the cluster state preparation: The first is in generating GKP qubits, and the second is after applying each $\cz{}$ gate {(where the photon loss is modeled by a Lindblad master equation)}.
+Starting from a physical model for photonic gates, we find that faulty Clifford gates lead to Gaussian noise models whereas non-Clifford gate errors are non-Gaussian.
+We choose {an error ansatz for} the latter as a problem-agnostic depolarization channel on the physical level whose strength is related to the quality of input GKP qubits~\footnote{This assumption is partly motivated by the first-principle results of Refs.~\cite{yanagimoto2020engineering,konno2021non}.}.

 The ideal GKP codewords in (\ref{eq:idealGKP}) are unphysical since they are given by an infinite sum (and hence non-normalizable) and cost infinite energy to construct.
 A realistic approximate GKP states \cite{menicucci2014fault} have a finite average photon number and can be modeled by applying a Gaussian envelope operator to an ideal GKP state $\ket{\psi_\text{gkp}^\Delta} \propto e^{-\Delta \hat a^\dag \hat a} \ket{\psi_\text{gkp}}$.
 In other words, an approximate GKP state can be understood as a coherent superposition of Gaussian peaks at ideal peak locations in Eq.~(\ref{eq:idealGKP}) along with a Gaussian envelope (see Fig.~\ref{fig:gkp}(a))~\cite{terhal2016encoding,shi2019fault,pantaleoni2020modular,tzitrin2020progress,matsuura2020equivalence}.